tobiawolaju/if-then/README.md

 > “I work late most nights and scroll till 2am.”

 IF·THEN:
 - Extracts habits, constraints, and patterns
 - Places them on the timeline
 - Builds a baseline life trajectory

----

 ### 3. Branching futures (core feature)
 From the same starting point, IF·THEN simulates:

 - **Current path** — no change
 - **Improved path** — small discipline
 - **Focused path** — enforced structure

 Each future explains:
 - What improves
 - What breaks
 - What compounds
 - Why it happens

----

 ### 4. Edit decisions, not tasks
 - Drag a habit → future recalculates
 - Remove a behavior → timeline degrades
 - Add structure → long-term stability appears

 You don’t manage tasks.
 You manage consequences.

----

 ### 5. “Show me my future”
 IF·THEN generates:
 - A short narrated scenario
 - Visual snapshots of key moments
 - A causal explanation linking today → tomorrow

 No prophecy.
 No fantasy.
-Just logic over time.
+Just logic applied over time.

 ---